 I teach in the SOAR program at IU, which stands for Student Online Academic Refinement.
 I’m able to help students who either haven’t been to school in a long time or who’ve always hated English to develop their writing skills and realize they do have what it takes to succeed in an online university.
 For most students, all it takes are a few lessons on writing basics and some encouragement that someone believes in them, and they regain the confidence they need to be successful students.
 What a great job!

 Kristena lives in southern California with her husband and daughter, and she loves the beach, Disneyland, and eighty-degree Christmases.
-Her experiences as an online student were a jumping-off point for her desire to teach online.
+Her experience as an online student was a jumping-off point for her desire to teach online.
 She saw how important distance education was in bringing college to nontraditional students, as well as how convenient an online environment can be for students who have other responsibilities, such as jobs and families.

 Kristena is proud to be a part of a university that strives to make education available to all.

 I have taught at Independence University for over five years and love what I do!
-I received my bachelor of science degree in psychology from Utah State University and went on to receive my masters of science in mental health counseling from University of Phoenix.
+I received my bachelor of science degree in psychology from Utah State University and went on to receive my master of science in mental health counseling from the University of Phoenix.
 I currently teach CSS 101, Psychology of Motivation, and PSY 220, Psychology.
 I am also a licensed mental health therapist and have a background in treating depression, substance abuse, anxiety, and trauma.

 I have worked in different clinical settings, most recently for a psychiatrist in Salt Lake City.
 I opened up my private practice a few years ago in Pleasant Grove, Utah, and work primarily with people struggling with PTSD (post-traumatic stress disorder).